Dr. Breen's Practice: Plot summary

 The story takes place in the late 19th century at Jocelyn's hotel on the beach outside of Newport, Rhode Island, and is told through the voice of a third person narrator.
 At the hotel croquet court we meet a sickly woman named Louise Maynard and her physician, Dr. Grace Breen.
 Breen is a graduate of the New York homeopathic school, who has become a doctor to make a difference and prove her worth as a woman.
-She is cool toward men because the love of her life ran off with her best friend.
+She is cool towards men because the love of her life ran off with her best friend.

-When Mr. Libby, an old friend of Mrs. Maynard's, asks her to go sailing, Dr. Breen insists it will be bad for her health but Mrs. Maynard goes anyway.
+When Mr. Libby, an old friend of Mrs. Maynard's, asks her to go sailing, Dr. Breen insists it will be bad for her health, but Mrs. Maynard goes anyways.
 The weather takes a turn for the worse and the boat capsizes in the bitter waters.
 Mrs. Maynard blames Dr. Breen for allowing her to go out into the storm.

 After this incident, Mrs. Maynard's condition worsens and she trusts Dr. Breen even less than she did before.
 She requests a consultation from a male doctor, so Dr. Breen decides to contact Dr. Rufus Mulbridge, a local physician who practices mainstream, conventional medicine.

-Miss Gleason, another women staying at the hotel, insists that Dr. Breen is the best option for Mrs. Maynard, and that if she calls for a consultation from Dr. Mulbridge she will be making it harder for female physicians to act without a man's assistance.
+Miss Gleason, another woman staying at the hotel, insists that Dr. Breen is the best option for Mrs. Maynard, and that if she calls for a consultation from Dr. Mulbridge, she will be making it harder for female physicians to act without a man's assistance.
 When Dr. Breen arrives at Dr. Mulbridge's office, the reader sees that while he has an established place of business, she works and lives at a hotel, and while he has many patients, she only treats one woman.